awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

 AWS CloudFormation doesn't support the following `SSM` parameter type:
 + Lists of `SSM` parameter types—for example: `List<AWS::SSM::Parameter::Value<String>>`

 In addition, AWS CloudFormation does not support defining template parameters as `SecureString` Systems Manager parameter types\.
 However, you can specify Secure Strings as parameter *values* for certain resources by using dynamic parameter patterns\.
-For more information, see [Using Dynamic References to Specify Template Values](dynamic-references.md)\.
+For more information, see [Using dynamic references to specify template values](dynamic-references.md)\.

 ## Grouping and Sorting Parameters in the AWS CloudFormation Console<a name="parameters-section-structure-grouping"></a>